Interviews

 Moving from the South African film industry to the heart of Hollywood isn’t just a change in geography; it’s a change in frequency.
 Pretorius recalls the initial struggle of “thinking faster” to keep up with an industry where pop culture references are the primary currency.

-“People’s minds work super fast in LA… you can sit at a bar and listen to people talk and they are spewing facts and names like it’s no one’s business,” she notes.
+“People’s minds work super fast in LA… you can sit at a bar and listen to people talk and they’re just spewing facts and names like it’s no one’s business,” she notes.

-The real challenge, however, wasn’t just the pace – it was the alien feeling of missing the American zeitgeist.
+The real challenge, however, wasn’t just the pace – it was the alien feeling of not being fully versed in the American zeitgeist.
 While South Africans grew up with Vodacom’s ‘Yebo Gogo’ or “end-of-the-month Salticrax” catchphrases, her American peers were referencing ‘Be Like Mike’ or ‘Got Milk’.
-She grew up with ‘Mina Moo’ and ‘Orkney Snork Nie’ while her American peers were referencing ‘Mister Rogers’ and ‘Happy Days.
+The TV shows that were formative in her youth were ‘Mina Moo’ and ‘Orkney Snork Nie’ as opposed to ‘Mister Rogers’ and ‘Happy Days.
 This gap in shared history and pop culture makes the “Actor’s Craft” more than just learning lines; it’s about learning a new cultural DNA.

 Decoding Archetypes: The “Poppie” vs. The “Valley Girl”

-One of the most fascinating aspects of Angelique’s transition is her deconstruction of character archetypes.
-Acting is often about tapping into universal truths, but those truths are often draped in local flavours.
+One of the most fascinating aspects of Angelique’s transition is her deconstruction of characters.
+Acting is about tapping into universal truths, but those truths are often draped in local flavours.

 Pretorius illustrates this through two similar, but different archetypes: